”Life’s an Adventure–Capture it!”

 Washington, D.C. was my birthplace, and I first visited the western U.S. as a child while traveling with my Dad on three of his photography workshops – before workshops were “a thing.”
 I will never forget the feeling as I stared in disbelief at the amazing rock formations in Arches National Park, and the magnificent geothermal features in Yellowstone.
 I vowed to one day move out west, and that opportunity arrived in 2007.

-With a Nikon and two Labs, I frequently take road trips in my Toyota 4Runner, criss-crossing the west and exploring nearly every dirt road I discover.
+With a Nikon and my Labs, I frequently take road trips in my Toyota 4Runner, criss-crossing the west and exploring nearly every dirt road I discover.
 The American west is an amazing place in so many ways.
 Its people are brilliant and fiercely independent, and the vast amount of open space and rugged terrain is as hostile and unforgiving, as it is beautiful and inviting.
 The western U.S. is photogenic, inspiring, and deeply profound.
 The skies are endless, the nights are magnificently dark, the connection with nature is visceral, and the adventure never ends.

 Photography provides a way for us to capture and relate our compelling moments — a way to rewind and relive our story.
 I believe that living in the moment creates mindful, deliberate awareness of our individual experience, and photography is the most compelling way to memorialize it.